 All entering students are expected to have developed competence in fundamental areas of basic science.
 For all students, minimal requirements include a two semester course in organic chemistry theory and mechanisms as a prerequisite for admission.
-Students are also strongly encouraged to have completed a calculus-based physical chemistry course and a one semester course in cell biology scientific communication, introduction to biochemical research, and any courses needed to correct areas of deficiency.
+Students are also strongly encouraged to have completed a calculus-based physical chemistry course and a one semester course in cell biology

+To provide a comprehensive background for advanced work, the initial phase of the student's program generally includes the courses biochemistry I and II, molecular biology, biochemical techniques, scientific communication, introduction to biochemical research, and any courses needed to correct areas of deficiency.
 Specialization and depth are provided through pertinent advanced courses in biochemistry and molecular biology, including sections of special topics in biochemistry, special topics in the biochemical literature, and selected courses in other departments.
 The student also participates in the department's program of research seminars.